 The best way to beat jet lag is to plan ahead, if you can.
 You will enjoy the journey more and suffer less at the other end.

 - Start at home.
-A few days before your trip, try to get to either get to bed or wake up earlier – depending on what the time at your destination will be.
-This way you’re cutting down the number of days it takes to acclimate on arrival.
+A few days before your trip, try either get to bed earlier or to wake up earlier – depending on what the time at your destination will be.
+This way you’re cutting down on the number of days it takes to acclimatise on arrival.

-- Rest up before your flight.
+- Rest before your flight.
 Easier said than done, I know!
-But if you are organised and not leaving everything until the last minute, you will not be as stressed on your journey.
+But if you’re organised and don’t have too many things to at the last minute, you won’t be as stressed during the journey.

-Similarly, if you can plan your return to fit into your disrupted sleep, even better.
-I recently travelled from Europe back home to the US, which is a 7-hour time difference.
-This meant waking up at an ungodly hour.
-On my return, I was due to attend an online conference that was on UK time, which is a 5-hour difference.
-With jet lag, making those 5 a.m. networking Zoom sessions was a piece of cake for someone who is not a morning person!
-Obviously, this isn’t always possible, but if you can fit in your trip around anything that you must do on your return, I promise it will make things much easier.
+Similarly, if you can plan your return to fit particular activities around your disrupted sleep, even better.
+For example, travelling from Europe to the USA meant a 7-hour time difference for me, and waking up at an ungodly hour.
+On my return, I was due to attend an online conference that was on UK time, which was a 5-hour difference.
+With jet lag, making those 5 a.m. networking Zoom sessions was a piece of cake, and I’m not a morning person!
+Obviously, this isn’t always possible, but if you can fit in your trip around anything that you must do either on arrival or on your return, I promise it will make things easier.

 Using over-the-counter medication